HathorNetwork/tx-mining-service/README.md

 This difficulty adjustment is done to allow us to calculate the hashrate of the miner, by checking how many jobs it submitted in a given period and their weight.

-It should be noted that because of this mechanism, the difficulty we assign to jobs can be lower than the difficulty of the block template, in the case of block jobs.
-Especially in the mainnet, where the difficulty of the network is too high.
+It should be noted that because of this mechanism, the difficulty we assign to jobs will almost certainly be lower than the difficulty of the block template, in the case of block jobs.
+(Except when running in a local testnet, or in other simple test cases)

 This will make the miners sometimes send submissions that are valid for this lower difficulty, but not for the real difficulty we need to solve the block.